Cranbrook, British Columbia: Schools

-Public schools are run by School District 5 Southeast Kootenay, consisting of seven elementary schools and two middle schools that feed into the city's only high school: Mount Baker Secondary School, home to approximately 1,000 students and 90 staff members.
+Public schools are run by School District 5 Southeast Kootenay, consisting of six elementary schools and two middle schools that feed into the city's only high school: Mount Baker Secondary School, home to approximately 1,000 students and 90 staff members.
 Mount Baker is the largest high school in school district five.
 Prior to 2004, the middle schools were referred to as junior high schools housing grades 8-10 rather than the current 7–9.
 However, due to declining enrollment, the school district adopted the new system.
 There is also a local home-school network.

-The following 13 schools are located in Cranbrook.
+The following 12 schools are located in Cranbrook.